NASCAR: Cup Series

 The NASCAR Cup Series (NCS) is the sport's highest level of professional competition.
 It is consequently the most popular and most profitable NASCAR series.
 Since 2001, the Cup Series season has consisted of 36 races over 10 months.
 Writers and fans often use "Cup" to refer to the NCS and the ambiguous use of "NASCAR" as a synonym for the series is common.
-The 2022 NCS Champion is Joey Logano.
 The record for most championships is 7, held by three drivers: Richard Petty, Dale Earnhardt, and Jimmie Johnson.
 Johnson has the record for most consecutive with five consecutive Cup Series drivers' championships from 2006 to 2010.
 Previously, the most consecutive championships had been three in a row by Cale Yarborough in the late 1970s, the only other time when a driver has won three or more NASCAR Cup Series championships in a row.

 The Cup Series had its first title sponsor in 1972.
 R. J. Reynolds Tobacco Company, which had been banned from television advertising, found a popular and demographically suitable consumer base in NASCAR fans and engaged NASCAR as a promotional outlet.
 As a result of that sponsorship, the Grand National Series became known as the Winston Cup Series starting in 1971, with a new points system and some significant cash benefits to compete for championship points.
 In 1972, the season was shortened from 48 races (including two on dirt tracks) to 31.
 1972 is often acknowledged as the beginning of NASCAR's "modern era".
 The next competitive level, called Late Model Sportsman, gained the "Grand National" title passed down from the top division and soon found a sponsor in Busch Beer.

 In 2004, Nextel Communications took over sponsorship of the premier series, and formally renamed it the Nextel Cup Series.
-A new championship points system, the "Chase for the Nextel Cup," (renamed "Chase for the Sprint Cup" in 2008) was also developed, which reset the point standings with ten races to go, making only drivers in the top ten or within 400 points of the leader eligible to win the championship.
+A new championship points system, the "Chase for the Nextel Cup", (renamed "Chase for the Sprint Cup" in 2008) was also developed, which reset the point standings with ten races to go, making only drivers in the top ten or within 400 points of the leader eligible to win the championship.
 In 2007, NASCAR announced it was expanding "The Chase" from ten to twelve drivers, eliminating the 400-point cutoff, and giving a ten-point bonus to the top twelve drivers for each of the races they have won out of the first 26.
 Wins throughout the season would also be awarded five more points than in previous seasons.
 In 2008, the premier series title name became the Sprint Cup Series, as part of the merger between Nextel and Sprint.